Sina-Ghaderi/ecookie/Readme.md

 feel free to email me sina@snix.ir if you want to contribute to this project

-Copyright 2022 SNIX LLC sina@snix.ir This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+Copyright 2022 SNIX LLC sina@snix.ir Apache License